Lommiswil: Geography

 Lommiswil has an area, As of 2009, of 5.78 km2.
 Of this area, 2.54 km2 or 43.9% is used for agricultural purposes, while 2.48 km2 or 42.9% is forested.
 Of the rest of the land, 0.74 km2 or 12.8% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 8.1% and transportation infrastructure made up 3.3%.
 Power and water infrastructure as well as other special developed areas made up 1.2% of the area Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 35.3% is used for growing crops and 7.4% is pastures, while 1.2% is used for orchards or vine crops.

 The municipality is located in the Lebern district, on a plateau in the southern foothills of the Jura Mountains.
 It consists of the village of Lommiswil and the settlement of Im Holz.

+An extensive dinosaur tracksite, the Lommiswil tracksite, is located 1 km north of Lommiswil, and accessible to the public.